keytrain/keyspace/src/pages/alvin.md

 You inspire me with your hard work and persistence.
 Thanks for being my friend all these years.
 Thanks for just being there, and being a stable presence.
 Everyone needs someone like you in their lives.

-However, I do have one more thing to ask of you.
+However, I do have one thing to ask of you.

 Alvin, will you be one of my groomsmen?
 Haha.

+Our wedding's on May 20th, 2023 in Long Beach, CA.

 Don't worry, if you can't make it, I understand.
 Let me know!
 You know how to reach me.